MarcusHSmith/StoryLift/PRD.md

 ---

-## Milestone 9 export and downloads
+## Milestone 8 export and downloads

 - [ ] Export MP4 to user downloads with friendly filename
 - [ ] Export a JPEG cover image at one second after start
 - [ ] Show file size and duration summary
 - [ ] Copy caption button with YouTube link and hashtags
-- [ ] Post export checklist with “Open in Instagram” instructions
+- [ ] Post export checklist with "Open in Instagram" instructions

 ---

-## Milestone 10 layout presets and style
+## Milestone 9 layout presets and style

 - [ ] Preset A YouTube chrome bar on top of video
 - [ ] Preset B Chrome bar below video